Breast Cancer

 Genetic Counselling

-Patients should be encouraged to report any changes in their family history of cancer.
-All women from high-risk families should be offered a referral for genetic counselling.
-For more information, see AHS Clinical Genetic Services.
+Patients should be informed to report any changes in their family history to their physician.
+All women from high-risk families should be offered a referral to genetic counselling.
+For more information, visit the Hereditary Cancer Clinic

 Back to Top